glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 + The deposits contributed by the farm to that week
 + The impact assets contributed by the farm to that week
-+ The accumulated drawdown of the farm as of that week
-+ The net overperformance of the farm as of that week
 + The deposits recovered by the farm in that week (denominated in dollars)
 + The rewards for the farm that week (denominated in $ASSET)
 + The number of $ASSET rewards recovered from the farm's own vault
 + The number of $ASSET rewards recovered from the pool
++ The number of GLW tokens earned this week
++ The number of weeks remaining before the farm is no longer active
++ The accumulated drawdown of the farm as of that week
++ The net overperformance of the farm as of that week

 The deposits recovered will need to be calculated by the frontend using the equation `total_deposits * impact_assets_contributed / total_impact_assets`